Octoven-Press/book-glory-of-the-kings-of-ethiopia/Miscellaneous/Chapter-Summaries--OpenAi-3.5-Turbo.md

 ## Chapter 69: Solomon's Question and Final Instructions ##

 **Summary:**
-Solomon asks the Angel about the timing of the Savior's coming, learning that the Savior will be born thirty-three generations from his kin and seed to deliver them.
+*Solomon asks the Angel about the timing of the Savior's coming, learning that the Savior will be born thirty-three generations from his kin and seed to deliver them.
 The Angel predicts that Israel will reject and crucify the Savior but will ultimately be saved by His mercy and resurrection.
 The Angel assures Solomon that those who carried the Pearl of Salvation will not be left in Sheol.
 Solomon expresses grief over Israel's fate and their sins, acknowledging their impending scattering after crucifying the Savior.
 He laments the faithlessness of his people and their impending punishment for shedding innocent blood and rejecting the righteous man.
 Solomon reflects on the transient nature of human life and the futility of worldly pursuits, emphasizing the importance of doing good and fearing God.
 Solomon instructs his son Rehoboam to avoid evil, worship only God, and follow in the ways of righteousness to inherit eternal life.
-He appoints Rehoboam as king, emphasizing that his seed will bring salvation to himself and his forefathers, as foretold by the Angel.
+He appoints Rehoboam as king, emphasizing that his seed will bring salvation to himself and his forefathers, as foretold by the Angel.*

+**Primary Characters:**

 **Key Points:**
 - Solomon learns the timing of the Savior's coming and Israel's rejection of Him but eventual salvation through His mercy and resurrection.